Clair C. Patterson

 His message, that people were being contaminated by lead from water pipes, from leaded gasoline, and from the solder used to seal canned foods, was not a popular idea.
 But Patterson was a courageous and determined man, and he knew that he was right.
 He fought, against great odds and the money of powerful corporations, to discontinue the use of lead in these materials, and eventually, through his tenacity and his extremely thorough methods, his results and recommendations were accepted.

 Patterson was born in Des Moines, Iowa, and earned his bachelor's degree in chemistry at Grinnell College in Grinnell, Iowa, in 1943.
 He continued to study chemistry at the University of Iowa, where he earned his master's degree in 1944, and at the University of Chicago, where he completed his doctorate in 1951 with Harrison Brown as his thesis advisor.
 He stayed on at the University of Chicago as a postdoctoral fellow for one year, and when Brown came to Caltech to establish the geochemistry program in 1952, Patterson came with him as a research fellow.
 At the time of his death, Patterson was professor of geochemistry, emeritus.
 Among his many honors, Patterson received the J. Lawrence Smith Medal from the National Academy of Sciences in 1975 and the Professional Achievement Award of the University of Chicago in 1981.
 He was elected to the National Academy of Sciences in 1987 and has also had a peak in Antarctica and an asteroid named for him.
-Most recently, he won the 1995 Prize for Environmental Achievement, the premier international environmental honor in the world.
+In 1995, he won The Tyler Prize for Environmental Achievement, the premier international environmental honor in the world.